 Keep abreast of the latest updates and official announcements of the Interpreter Certification Program.

-The 2019 calendar is now available in the Calendar page.
+The 2020 calendar is now available in the Calendar page.
 Candidates are responsible for keeping informed of program events.
-Please use the calendar and the suggested testing sequences to plan your credentialing strategy.
+Please use the calendar and the suggested testing sequences to plan your credentialing progress.

 Interpreter Program Regulations Revised

 As of March 1, 2018 the Interpreter Program Regulations (42 Pa.C.S. §§ 4411 and 4431) were revised to clarify the definition of principal party in interest and the courts obligation to provide and pay for an interpreter for all principal parties in interest, witnesses, and immediate family members who are LEP in any civil or criminal matter.
 You can read the revised regulations here.

 Compliance with Compensation Schedule

 All interpreters registered with the program and listed in the roster are expected to follow the Compensation Schedule posted in the Resources page.
 As a condition of their listing in the roster, interpreters sign an agreement to abide by all program regulations, including the compensation schedule and its miscellaneous expenses provisions for travel time, mileage, and cancellation fees.
 Failure to abide by these provisions could result in disciplinary action.